insanitywholesale/home-infra/README.md

 	* `kube` includes kubernetes yaml manifests as well as Helm values.yaml configs
 	* `terraform/proxmox` includes terraform configuration as well as ansible playbooks for k3s
 - the archive ones:
-	* `vagrant` has some basic examples for how to write a Vagrantfile
+	* `unused/vagrant` has some basic examples for how to write a Vagrantfile
-	* `raw-libvirt` is the older version of the terraform+proxmox setup but with libvirt instead of proxmox for virtualization
+	* `unused/raw-libvirt` is the older version of the terraform+proxmox setup but with libvirt instead of proxmox for virtualization
+	* `unused/kube` mirrors the layout of `kube` but has unused things stored as examples

 # License-related stuff